Software India-Bangalore and KolkataThursday, January 19, 2006

 Market researchers are happy with the growing affect of the company.
 It seems to meet their expectations, performing well in the current conditions.
 And the analysts on the other hand says the opinions are now divided into how many investors would take them as it may affect the sentiment of other companies like Reliance industry- India’s largest company.

 On the other hand- kolkata is facing difficult days of software India.
 The outsourcing sectors are expected to be over unless the industries address some fundamental problems.
 The software outsourcing sectors have to face challenges in the next two years if quick measures are not taken into account.
 The study shows that though the projected growth of the Indian IT enables services has potential but it is not going to be easy to achieve as we think.
 Outsourcing India is mainly concentrating on imparting good production using all the technologies and resources with low cost.
 But the infrastructural deficiency of the city and external political problems are one of the reasons for worried job losses.

 But in the good news for software India is that India is been maintaining its leadership position in the global software India and the BPO sectors are still growing at 25% a year and corner about US$60 billion of the global offshoring business by March 2010.
 Software India will earn their revenues from providing offshoring and outsourcing software services to the world to increase the pace of the economic growth engine.

 The report has divided the Indian IT sector into segments.
-Challenges are confront by both older and the newer IT sectors for demand-led constraint.
+Challenges are confronted by both older and the newer IT sectors for demand-led constraint.
 They may find it difficult to face the supply-led constraint.
-Software India has to sustain their share relative to other competing countries.
+Software India has to sustain its share relative to other competing countries.